Little Big Town

-Little Big Town is an American country music vocal group from Homewood, Alabama.
-Founded in 1998, the group has comprised the same four members since its founding: Karen Fairchild, Kimberly Schlapman (née Roads), Phillip Sweet, and Jimi Westbrook.
-Their musical style relies heavily on four-part vocal harmonies, with all four members alternating as lead vocalists.
+Little Big Town is an American country music vocal group from Nashville, Tennessee.
+Founded in 1998, the group has had the same four members since its founding: Karen Fairchild, Kimberly Schlapman (formerly Kimberly Roads), Phillip Sweet, and Jimi Westbrook.
+Fairchild and Westbrook have been married to each other since 2006.
+Little Big Town's musical style relies heavily on four-part vocal harmonies, with all four members alternating as lead vocalists.